 - IPO RSU Grant: On the date we price our common stock for sale in this offering, each director will be granted a restricted stock unit, or RSU, for a number of shares equal to (i) \$175,000, divided by (ii) the price at which a share of our common stock is offered to the public in this offering, rounded down for any partial share (the "IPO Grant").
-The IPO Grant will vest in full in one installment on the first anniversary of this offering.
-New Director RSU Grant: For any individual who first becomes a director after this offering (other than as a result of an employee director transitioning to become a non-employee director), on the third business day after - New Director RSU Grant: For any individual who first becomes a director after this offering (other than as a result of an employee director transitioning to become a non-employee director), on the third business day after the date on which the director joins the board of directors, he or she will be granted an RSU for a number of shares equal to (i) \$300,000, divided by (ii) the Fair Market Value (as defined in our 2014 Plan) of a share of our common stock on the date of grant, rounded down for any partial share (the "New Director Grant").
-The New Director Grant will vest in three (3) equal annual installments. - Annual RSU Grant: Commencing in 2015, on the date of each annual meeting of our stockholders at which directors are regularly elected (each, an "Annual Meeting"), each director who has been a director for at least six (6) months will be granted an RSU for a number of shares equal to (i) \$175,000, divided by (ii) the Fair Market Value, rounded down for any partial share (the "Annual Grant").
+The IPO Grant will vest in full in one installment on the first anniversary of this offering. - New Director RSU Grant: For any individual who first becomes a director after this offering (other than as a result of an employee director transitioning to become a non-employee director), on the third business day after the date on which the director joins the board of directors, he or she will be granted an RSU for a number of shares equal to (i) \$300,000, divided by (ii) the Fair Market Value (as defined in our 2014 Plan) of a share of our common stock on the date of grant, rounded down for any partial share (the "New Director Grant").
+The New Director Grant will vest in three (3) equal annual installments.

+• Annual RSU Grant: Commencing in 2015, on the date of each annual meeting of our stockholders at which directors are regularly elected (each, an "Annual Meeting"), each director who has been a director for at least six (6) months will be granted an RSU for a number of shares equal to (i) \$175,000, divided by (ii) the Fair Market Value, rounded down for any partial share (the "Annual Grant").
 The Annual Grant will vest in full in one installment on the earlier to occur of (i) the first anniversary of the grant date, and (ii) immediately prior to our next succeeding Annual Meeting.